Frequently Asked Questions

 Is it difficult to get jobs?
 Like any profession, surveying employment depends on the location and the market or demand.
 There will be a demand for surveyors in Georgia in the future as the economy grows and the number of licensed surveyors declines due to retirement.

 How difficult is it to find summer jobs?
 With a little effort, traditional students can obtain summer positions in the surveying or mapping fields.
 Career fairs at Georgia Southern University afford the student’s opportunities to seek out internships and summer employment.
 We would like for our students to establish a relationship with a Surveying Company as soon as possible after their first year of college.

 How do I fit in at Georgia Southern University?
-Georgia Southern University has almost 27,000 students and, for the traditional on-campus student, has comfortable dorms, a good research library, an event auditorium, numerous recreation opportunities, nationally recognized sports teams (e.g., NCAA football), tutoring for core classes, and a friendly atmosphere.
+Georgia Southern University has nearly 26,000 students and, for the traditional on-campus student, has comfortable dorms, a good research library, an event auditorium, numerous recreation opportunities, nationally recognized sports teams (e.g., NCAA football), tutoring for core classes, and a friendly atmosphere.
 The average class size in a surveying class size is 24 students or less.
 There are three faculty members with doctorates and one part-time faculty member that teach the Surveying-Geomatics courses.

 Are the courses difficult?
 All engineering and Surveying-Geomatics courses can be difficult.
 Students who put sufficient effort into their studies generally pass.
 Students with learning disabilities are provided with help and faculty receive instruction on how to help students learn.